microsoft/fluentui/packages/react-components/react-virtualizer/etc/react-virtualizer.api.md

 };

 // @public (undocumented)
-export type VirtualizerState = ComponentState<VirtualizerSlots> & IVirtualizerState;
+export type VirtualizerState = ComponentState<VirtualizerSlots> & VirtualizerConfigState;

 // (No @packageDocumentation comment for this package)